K-Decompositions and 3d Gauge Theories: Localization of framed flat connections

 \subsection{Boundary phase spaces}

 Let $\CC$ be an oriented surface with at least one puncture and $\chi(\CC)<0$ --- \eg\ a component of the big boundary of an admissible 3-manifold $M$.
-Our first item of business is to review the ${\cal X}$-coordinates on the moduli space ${\cal X}_K(\CC)$ of framed flat $PGL(K,\C)$-bundles with connections on $\CC$ \cite{FG-Teich}.

-(These $\CX$-coordinates were recently reviewed and generalized in \cite{GMN-spectral, GMN-snakes} in the context of the physical 6d (2,0) theory compactified on surfaces $\CC$.
-The work of \cite{GMN-spectral, GMN-snakes} should tie in beautifully with our 3d compactifications, though many details remain to be explored.)
+Our first item of business is to review the ${\cal X}$-coordinates on the moduli space ${\cal X}_K(\CC)$ of framed flat $PGL(K,\C)$-connections on $\CC$ \cite{FG-Teich}. \footnote{These $\CX$-coordinates were recently reviewed and generalized in \cite{GMN-spectral, GMN-snakes} in the context of the physical 6d (2,0) theory compactified on surfaces $\CC$.
+The work of \cite{GMN-spectral, GMN-snakes} should tie in beautifully with our 3d constructions, though many details remain to be explored.}